Tom Laughlin: Early life and career (1931–1960)

 Also in 1959, Laughlin appeared in the film Gidget as Lover Boy.
 However, he failed to earn a living in the early years, having told People magazine in 1975, "We were living on $5 a week and eating Spam.
 I stole Christmas cards from a church so I could write home saying how well we were, but then I couldn't afford the stamps."

 Laughlin's first starring film role was in Robert Altman's 1957 film The Delinquents, in which he played Scotty White, a teenager who gets mixed up with a gang when he is told he can no longer see his girlfriend.
 Despite the film's low budget, it became a cult film, with Alfred Hitchcock reportedly among its fans.
-However, Laughlin and Altman did not get along well, having sharply differing views on acting; Altman later describing Laughlin as "an unbelievable pain in the ass."
+However, Laughlin and Altman did not get along well, having sharply differing views on acting, Altman later describing Laughlin as "an unbelievable pain in the ass."

 Laughlin made his directorial debut later that year with The Proper Time, though the film wasn't released until 1962.
 The film was a romantic drama set on the campus of UCLA.
 Laughlin shot the film on the campus in six days working with a $20,000 budget.

 Laughlin wrote, directed, and starred in The Young Sinner.
 Originally filmed in 1960, and shot in Milwaukee over a period of 14 days, it is the story of a star high-school athlete who falls deeper and deeper into trouble after being caught in bed with his girlfriend.
-The film was intended to be the first of a trilogy entitled We Are All Christ.
+The film was intended to be the first of a trilogy titled We Are All Christ.
 It premiered in 1963 under the original title Among the Thorns, which was changed to The Young Sinner upon its 1965 re-release.
 In 1960, Laughlin planned to make a film, Poison in Our Land, based on the true story of a Texas couple affected by atomic radiation, but the project was never realized.